bnnm/wwiser-utils/README.md

 See *doc/NAMES.md* and *doc/RIPPING.md* about tips on usage.

+## WORDS
+A helper to reverse names from existing word lists.

+Run `words.py` with a `words.txt` nearby (usually a renamed `wwnames.txt`) to generate `words_out.txt` with variations of the list, that then can be fed to *wwiser*.
+With some extra commands and tricks it can create variations of names that may used by the game.

+See *doc/NAMES.md* and *doc/RIPPING.md* about tips on usage.

 ## DB3
 Sample of `wwnames.db3`, a file *wwiser* can get to write extra names.
 At the moment it only has default/common names, but may be expanded in the future.